coderliux/CodeKata/nrpcalculator/Readme.md

     cd bin
     ./run.sh
 ## 2. Build it from zip
-    Unzip the file, execute command
+    Unzip the file, execute command in the root directory of it.
      ./gradlew clean deploy
-## 3. Run it from zip directly
+     cd bin
-    Going to the bin directory, execute run.bat on window or run.sh on linux.
+     ./run.sh